miykael/nipype-beginner-s-guide/README.rst

 License
 -------

-This beginner's guide has been written by Michael Notter.
+This beginner's guide was mostly written by Michael Notter.
 But some of its ideas and content is from the original Nipype homepage (http://nipy.sourceforge.net/nipype/) and other various homepages (e.g. http://mindhive.mit.edu/imaging).

 ::